-Before we start with our concrete lens recommendations, we would like to give you a few tips on what you should pay attention to when buying a lens.
+Before we get started with our specific lens recommendations, first we’d like to share a few tips on some of the things to consider when buying a lens.

-The cameras of the Sony Alpha 6000 series have a so-called e-mount connection.
+The cameras of the Sony Alpha 6000 series use a so-called E-mount.

-Sony also offers lenses for the A-mount connection.
-Unfortunately, these lenses do not fit on your camera, but only on the SLR cameras from Sony.
-So make sure that you always get the right mount when you buy them.
+Sony also offers lenses for the A-mount.
+Unfortunately, these lenses won’t fit on your camera because they’re designed specifically for Sony SLR cameras.
+So you always need to make sure you’re buying the right mount when shopping for lenses.

-All lenses recommended in this article have an E-mount connection and are especially designed for cameras with an APS-C sensor.
+All lenses recommended in this post have an E-mount and are designed for cameras with an APS-C sensor.
 In addition to the Sony Alpha 6000, this includes all successor models (Alpha 6300, 6400, 6500 and 6600), as well as the Sony Alpha 5000 and 5100 and the Sony NEX series cameras.

-Using lenses for the Alpha 7 series on the Alpha 6000 series
+Using Alpha 7 series lenses on the Alpha 6000 series

-Is the selection of lenses not big enough for you?
-Then you can also have a look at the lenses for the Sony Alpha 7 series.
+Still not satisfied with the choice of lenses?
+Then you can also take a look at the lenses for the Sony Alpha 7 series.

-The cameras of the Alpha 7 series also have the E-Mount connector, so that the lenses also fit on an Alpha 6000.
+The cameras in the Alpha 7 series also use the E-mount standard, so those lenses are also compatible with the Alpha 6000.

-But it doesn’t work the other way around.
-You cannot connect the lenses of the Alpha 6000 series to an Alpha 7 camera.
-The lens does fit the mount, but it is simply not optimized for this type of camera.
+But that doesn’t work both ways.
+You can’t use Alpha 6000 series with an Alpha 7 camera.
+You can mount the lens without a hitch, but it simply isn’t optimized for that type of camera.

-So if you have a camera without an image stabilizer, make sure there is one built into the lens.
-Most lenses for the Sony Alpha 6000 have one, but unfortunately not all.
+So if your camera doesn’t have an in-body image stabilizer, make sure to buy a lens with one built in.
+Most lenses for the Sony Alpha 6000 have one, but unfortunately not all of them.

-Every lens has its strengths and weaknesses and there is unfortunately no lens that does everything equally well.
+Each lens has its own strengths and weaknesses, and unfortunately there is no single lens that can do everything equally well.

-So if you want to take portraits, look for a lens with a high aperture.
-If you mainly want to photograph landscapes, a very short focal length is important and if you want to take pictures on a safari, for example, you should choose a long focal length.
+If you want to shoot portraits, you’re going to need a lens with a high aperture.
+If landscape photography is more your style, it’s important to use a lens with a very short focal length.
+Or if you want to take pictures of wild animals, for example on a safari, you should opt for a wide focal length.